Messages must be consistent.

 Thinking from the perspective of your customer, ask the following:

 It's easy to try to second guess what your customers want.
 And very easy to get it wrong.
+So do some market research.
+This could be a simple matter of asking customers directly, or of organizing a focus group or survey.

 From your customer view point: